 Clay masks also make wonderful exfoliators because of their gritty texture, however, don’t go scrubbing your face too hard; when you apply the mask onto skin it’s already doing the scrubbing for you.

 Now, a face mask can only do so much.
 If you want your skin to really “glow,” you must start from the inside out.
 Begin by nourishing your body with healthy, nutrient-rich foods, and allow the body time to heal and remove toxins that cause inflammation.
-Overtime, this can greatly enhance the skin’s appearance.
+Overtime, this can greatly enhance skin’s appearance.

-Now, a face mask or DIY beauty product (or any product for that matter) should never burn, sting or hurt.
+A face mask or DIY beauty product (or any product for that matter) should never burn, sting or hurt.

 Don’t mistake that for the idea that it’s “working”, it actually means your skin doesn’t like it.
 Rinse it off straight away with plenty of water and apply aloe vera gel to the affected area to help cool irritated skin.
 If irritation persists, see a doctor.